-The per capita electricity consumption in 1998 was about 14 800 kW·h.
+The per capita electricity consumption in 2002 was about 16 100 kW·h.
 Electricity now represents about 40 per cent of the primary energy consumption.
-The share is expected to further rise by the end of the century.
+The share is expected to further rise.
 In the industry sector electricity is the main source of energy.
-In 1998, the Finnish industry consumed 41.5 TW·h of the electricity.
-As compared to the previous year the consumption of electricity by the industry went up 4 % (1.5 TW·h).
-The most important branch is pulp and paper production, which in 1997 consumed 59 % of the total electricity needs of the industry and 68 % of the total heat energy needs of the industry.
+In 2002, the Finnish industry consumed 44.0 TW·h of the electricity.
+As compared to the previous year the consumption of electricity by the industry went up 2 % (0.8 TW·h).
+The most important branch is pulp and paper production, which in 2002 consumed about 55 % of the total electricity needs of the industry.
 Other significant branches are the metal and chemical industries.